 - Apply a high-quality marble mosaic protective agent on all six sides of the tile before installation.

-- Pay special attention to the bottom layer protection.
+- Pay special attention to protecting the bottom layer.

 2. Modify the Installation Method